List of Rehabs in Louisiana

 We can see from the information above that anyone looking for long-term treatment is presented with various options.
 It is to be noted that although long-term rehab is ideal for certain people, all forms of treatment can be successful.

-The cost of treatment in Louisiana can be very different depending on some key factors.
+The cost of treatment in Louisiana can vary depending on some key factors.
 These can include the type of program a person chooses, such as short-term versus long-term treatment.
-But even more than the time length or program type, the persons' health insurance can make a big difference in the program cost.
+But even more than the time length or program type, the person’s health insurance can significantly affect the program cost.
 And if they have none, there are still ways to reduce the cost.

 Paying for Treatment with Medicaid in Louisiana